360matt-archives/FastMongo-v2/README.md

 # :boom: FastMongo v2 [![BCH compliance](https://bettercodehub.com/edge/badge/360matt/FastMongo-v2?branch=master)](https://bettercodehub.com/)

-Being able to manipulate documents in the form of a personalized structure thanks to reflection.
-Create any class, add as many fields to it as you want, set defaults to whatever you want, and you can finally use it to fetch and define documents.
+ORM Allowing to modify documents in the Mongo db very quickly and easily with class fields and optimized reflection.

 ### :interrobang: Why use this API ?
 * :bulb: As simple as possible, it is easy to learn